vgurianov/srt/docs/experiment3.md

 ## 2. Results of experiment

-The results are shown in Table 1.
+The results experiment are shown in Table 1.
+It is traectory of particle.
 ```
 Analytical (xa, pa, va) and numerical (xe) solution
 +----+-----+-----+------+------+------+------+-----+------+